If you’re looking for a holiday abroad, Portugal may be on your list.

 Tavira

-While many towns in the Algarve suffer from mass tourism, Tavira is one of the exceptions and is arguably the region’s most captivating town.
+While many towns in the Algarve suffer from mass tourism, Tavira is one of the exceptions and arguably one of the most captivating places in Portugal.

 Situated on either side of the Rio Gilão, Tavira is a pleasantly laid-back town that’s managed to hold onto its distinctive character and charm.
 It’s a great spot for a relaxed and authentic Portuguese holiday.